 Its collection of all the major rose varieties is beautifully arranged in a design that complements the circular layout of the site.

-Wandering through the rose gardens is a true delight, as you’re surrounded by a captivating mix of colours, fragrances, and shapes – each paired with its own inspiring name!
+Walking through the rose gardens is such a treat!
+You’re surrounded by a mix of vibrant colours, lovely scents, and unique blooms – each with its own cool, inspiring name!

 The rose garden is said to be London’s largest collection of roses with approximately 12,000 roses planted within the gardens.
 With 85 single variety beds on display it’s hard to know where to start!